Baigongguan and Zhazidong: Sino-American Cooperation Organization (SACO)

 The China and United States signed a SACO treaty which created the Sino-American Cooperation Organization (SACO) during World War II.
 The treaty established an intelligence-gathering entity that was mutual in China, especially among countries that were opposed to Japan.
 SACO was in a joint operation in China with the Office of Strategic Services (OSS), the Intelligence Agency of America and the CIA.
 Until this came into effect, it served as a joint training program between the United States of America and China.
 Dai Li was the chief of operation of this organization, head of the Bureau of Investigations and Statistics and Head of the Secret Police for Chiang Kai-shek.
 General Dai was a fierce anti-communist.
 He was also in charge of command for the Loyal Patriotic Army (LPA), a large Japanese military force that had occupied China's interior region.
-Milton E. Miles was the commander of American forces, as well as a Navy Captain.
-Mary Miles became a Vice Admiral later; she was the commander of Naval Group China (NGC).
+Milton E. "Mary" Miles was the commander of American forces, as well as a Navy Captain.
+Mary Miles became a Vice Admiral later; he was the commander of Naval Group China (NGC).
 This was the intelligence unit of the American Navy in China during the period of war.

 SACO began setting up camps in 1943.
 These camps were later referred to as units during the establishment of the Naval Group China.
 These were units for training guerrillas of China in small arms, sabotage, demolition, radio handling, and combat techniques, aerology, and ship and aircraft recognition.
 Most of the American instructors or many of the American instructors had law enforcement backgrounds before the war.
 To a degree, some of the recruits provided by China were not healthy but their willingness and their ability of learning surprised instructors.